rikimaru0345/Ceras/README.md

    - If the type already matches no types are written at all (vast majority of cases)
    - KnownTypes are encoded as 1 byte
    - Ceras dynamically learns new/unknown types while serializing.
 New types are written once in compressed form, thus automatically becoming a known type.
-   - No type lookups! (except for polymorphic types of course)
+   - No slowdown through type lookups! (except for polymorphic types of course)
-- Automatic splitting and reassembling.
-You want to save your `Monster`, `Spell`, and `Player` objects each into their own file?
-No problem!
-Ceras can automatically split and reassemble object graphs for you.
-(See `IExternalRootObject`)
+- Can serialize in parts.
+You want to save your `Monster`, `Spell`, and `Player` objects each into their own file, but they all reference each other in many ways?
+No problem at all!
+Ceras can automatically split and reassemble entire object-graphs for you.
+And it's pretty easy: see `IExternalRootObject`
 - No allocations
   - Generates no "garbage" (garbage-collector pressure) by recycling all internal objects.
   - Integrates with user object-pools as well with `ObjectFactory` and `DiscardObject` methods.
 Especially useful for use as a network protocol or in games so Ceras will not allocate new user-objects and instead get them from your pools.